-Unfortunately, burglary is a very common crime that affects thousands of people every year.
+Burglary is a common crime that affects thousands of people each year.
+It can vary from a shed break-in to a complete ransack of your home.

 You may also be affected by: